 Submit by the Deadline

 The final step is to submit everything on time, first making sure the documentation is error-free.
 You (or your parents, if they provided the documents) will also need to sign each piece of documentation to certify it.

 How Verification Can Affect Your Student Aid

 When erroneous or outdated information is found in the verification process, it is corrected.
 If the errors are in FAFSA data that determined your financial need, your college will recalculate and adjust your student aid package accordingly.

 If student aid was already paid out to you and it’s determined that you no longer qualify, your future disbursement might be smaller to compensate.
-In some cases, you might even need to repay money that you got from federal aid.
+In some cases, you might even need to repay the money that you got from federal aid.

 While it’s less common, some students might actually benefit from the FAFSA verification process.
 A correction could increase the amount of student aid for which they qualify.

 Whatever your situation, it’s important to review any changes to your student aid eligibility.
 Your financial aid office can walk through your updated financial aid package to help you fully understand what’s different and what options and obligations you have moving forward.